 When you choose to invest in legal counsel to help you file for bankruptcy, it is a relatively small expense for the peace of mind, stress reduction, and professional guidance through each step.

-A bankruptcy attorney from our firm will help you:
+A bankruptcy lawyer from our firm will help you:

 - Understand if you meet the qualifications to file for bankruptcy